 Christmas trees: Vikings decorated trees with food, gifts, and small carvings (particularly in honor of their gods).5 The tradition of lighting candles on trees was not documented until the early 19th century, and so we can hope that the ever-practical Vikings had better sense than that.7

 Holidays are times when the traditions of our many ancestors come down to us in blended forms.
-This blending of forms is called syncretism.
+This blending of forms and traditions is called syncretism.
 Syncretism is a natural human phenomenon that occurs when people living amongst each other (as the Vikings ultimately did) accentuate the similarities in religions, cultures, or ideologies (instead of focusing on differences) until they merge together.